ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/eop/feature-permissions-in-eop.md

 # Feature permissions in EOP

-The permissions required to perform tasks to manage Microsoft Exchange Online Protection (EOP) vary depending on the feature you are managing.
+The permissions required to perform tasks to manage Exchange Online Protection (EOP) vary depending on the feature you are managing.

 To set up EOP, you must be an Office 365 Global Admin, or an Exchange Company Administrator (the Organization Management role group).